Introduction to 2D Barcodes

 Explore our guide below to learn what they are, how they're used, and the advantages they offer.

-In a nutshell, A 2D Barcode connects a physical product to digital product information.
-It is able to do this because a 'Digital Link' is encoded into the 2D Barcode (a Digital Link is a special type of web link that connects to digital product information).
-2D Barcodes can be either QR Codes or Data Matrix codes, and they are printed on the product packaging.
+2D Barcodes connect a physical product to digital product information.
+It is able to do this because a 'Digital Link' is encoded into the 2D Barcode.
+A Digital Link is a special type of web link that connects to digital product information.
+2D Barcodes can be either QR Codes or Data Matrix codes.
+They are printed on the product packaging.
 Once scanned, the 2D Barcode steers users to a designated web resource for immediate access to the product's information.

 When a 2D Barcode is scanned at the Point of Sale (POS) it functions like a traditional barcode, providing data about prices and SKUs.
 However, if the same code on product packaging is scanned by consumers using their mobile devices, it leads them to rich product content or a brand-specific webpage.

-There's room for creativity.
-Products can be linked to promotional campaign pages, drive online shopping experiences, initiate mobile app downloads, showcase instructional videos, or present lists of web links to diverse resources, including social media platforms.
+There's room for creativity and interaction.
+They can link to promotional campaign pages, drive online shopping experiences, initiate mobile app downloads, showcase instructional videos, or present lists of web links to diverse resources, including social media platforms.

 The benefits of 2D Barcodes are substantial and wide-ranging:

-Overall, 2D Barcodes represent a game-changing evolution in product identification, consumer interaction, and supply chain management, offering a myriad of advantages for businesses and consumers alike.
+Overall, 2D Barcodes represent a major evolution in product identification, consumer interaction, and supply chain management, offering a myriad of advantages for businesses and consumers alike.

 A big change is coming soon.
-The retail industry, along with GS1, has decided that by the year 2027, they want to switch from using traditional linear barcodes on products to using 2D Barcodes.
+The retail industry are switching from using traditional linear barcodes on products to using 2D Barcodes.

-By that time, all stores should be able to use machines to read these 2D Barcodes.
-Many companies that make products are already switching to 2D Barcodes.
+By 2027, stores should be able to use machines to read these 2D Barcodes.
+Many manufacturers already switching to 2D Barcodes.
 Stores are also working hard to update their machines to read these new codes.

 A report from GS1 US found that 82% of stores and 93% of companies making things support this change from simple barcodes to the new 2D Barcodes in the coming years.
 GS1 itself has already tested this with three big stores in the US to make sure it works well.